firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://torstatus.blutmagie.de/ip_list_all.php/Tor_ip_list_ALL.csv).

-The last time downloaded was found to be dated: Tue Jun  9 23:54:03 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 00:27:03 UTC 2015.

 The ipset `bm_tor` has **6488** entries, **6488** unique IPs.